AdobeDocs/journey-optimizer.it-IT/help/using/rn/e-release-notes.md

 <tbody>
 <tr>
 <td>
-<p>Ora puoi configurare altri provider SMS in Journey Optimizer, oltre ai provider predefiniti Sinch, Infobip e Twilio.</p>
+<p>Ora, in Journey Optimizer, puoi configurare altri provider SMS oltre a quelli predefiniti Sinch, Infobip e Twilio.</p>
 <!--p>For more information, refer to the <a href="../configuration/ip-warmup-gs.md">detailed documentation</a>.</p-->
 </td>
 </tr>